 Professor-in-Charge, Recreation Management: Therapeutic Recreation

 Phone: (703) 993-2068

 George Mason University

-Dr. Wiggins is the Academic Program Coordinator, Internship Coordinator and Advisor for Recreation Management.
-She also co-coordinates the M.S. in Sport and Recreation Studies.
+Dr. Wiggins is the Academic Program Co-Coordinator and Internship Coordinator for Recreation Management.
 With all three degrees in Recreation, Wiggins obtained her A.B. at San Diego State University in Recreation Administration with a minor in English; M.A. from The University of Maryland in Therapeutic Recreation with an emphasis in Gerontology; and Ph.D. from the University of Oregon in Leisure Studies with an emphasis in Tourism.
 Prior to her teaching and administrative roles at George Mason University, she taught recreation and physical education courses at Kansas State University as well as the University of Oregon.

-Her writing and presentations have included application of the International Classification of Functioning (ICF) for Disability and Health; interpretative analysis of constraints and negotiations among people with disabilities; and staff retention in a summer camp for children and teens with disabilities.
-Dr. Wiggins has served for over a decade on the Therapeutic Recreation Advisory Board of Fairfax County and she is an avid Patriot Baseball fan.
+Her writing and presentations have included application of the International Classification of Functioning (ICF) for Disability and Health; the Esport phenomenon; American women's participation in sport and tourism; interpretative analysis of constraints and negotiations among people with disabilities; and staff retention in a summer camp for children and teens with disabilities to name a few.
+Dr. Wiggins served for over a decade on the Therapeutic Recreation Advisory Board of Fairfax County and she is an avid Patriot Baseball fan, hiker, crafter, and reader.